-Meeting monthly in public, the Board of Directors manages the business of the Trust and is legally responsible for delivering its objectives.
+Meeting regularly in public, the Board of Directors manages the business of the Trust and is legally responsible for delivering its objectives.

 The board also has a business focus, providing active leadership of the Hospital to ensure compliance with the terms of its NHS foundation trust authorisation.

 All members of the board have joint responsibility for every decision it makes, regardless of their individual skills or status.
 Before making final decisions, the board will discuss its plans and proposals with the Council of Governors.

 The role of the board includes:

 - Setting targets, monitoring performance and ensuring that resources are used in the most appropriate way;